zhrwmmdi/Huffman/README.md

 The coded text is given to FileWriter.java class to be saved locally as a compressed file (.com).

 **HuffmanDecoding.java**
-This class gets the data that is saved in a compressed file.
+gets the data that is saved in a compressed file.
 Each compressed file starts with characters and their codes, all separated by space, followed by the coded data.
 This class scans this file and store each character and its code in a hashmap.
 By using this hashmap and iterating over coded data, the original text will be discovered and will be saved in a text file using FileWriter.java class.

 **Browser.java**
-This class in the GUI part of the project which is also the starting point.
+is the GUI part of the project which is also the starting point.
 A file chooser is displayed for user to select a text or compressed file and do the proper function according to the file format.
 The browse() method of this class is the only method that is called directly in the main class.

 **FileReader.java**
-This class reads the selected file and returns a string that contains the file data.
+reads the selected file and returns a string that contains the file data.
 This string is used later for encoding or decoding.

 **FileWriter.java**
-This is the ending part of the project. createOriginalTxtFile() gets the decoded data and store it in a local repository as a text file. createCmpFile() method also stores the coded data in another local repository as a compressed file.
+is the ending part of the project. createOriginalTxtFile() gets the decoded data and store it in a local repository as a text file. createCmpFile() method also stores the coded data in another local repository as a compressed file.
 The path of these repositories are given at the beginning of this class.

 **Node.java**
-As mentioned before, this class is a vital structure used in creating the huffman tree for encoding.
+is a vital structure used in creating the huffman tree for encoding.
 Each node has a right child and left child, in which a character and its frequency is stored.

 **Main.java**
-This is the main class that only needs a Browser object to run the whole project.
+is the main class that only needs a Browser object to run the whole project.